 It’s not every night that you earn a ride home in the back of a cop car.

-My forehead rested against the cool window as my unbruised hand grasped my girlfriend Sara’s hand.
-My leg bounced as I replayed everything that happened just a couple hours ago when Sara and I were at 7-Eleven buying chocolate milk, packets of mini donuts, and Advil.
+My forehead rested against the cold window as my unbruised hand grasped my girlfriend Sara’s hand.
+My leg bounced as I replayed everything that had happened just a couple hours ago when Sara and I were at 7-Eleven buying chocolate milk, packets of mini donuts, and Advil.

-Nothing good ever happens after two a.m., and I should’ve known better than to go out, but my head was pounding, as if some hateful giant were knocking.
+Nothing good ever happens after two a.m., and I should’ve known better than to go out, but my head was pounding as if some hateful giant were knocking.
 I did it all for a little Advil with chocolate milk, my special cure since I was sixteen.
-The headache had begun as a small throb Thursday night, after everything happened.
+The headache had begun as a small pulse Thursday night after everything happened.
 It stuck with me like a great friend in the worst of times, all the way through Friday morning.

 Friday began, and already my eyebrows were scrunched in the middle as if they’d been stitched together.
 Sara kissed between my eyebrows with no effect.
 She smiled at me sadly before getting up to shower.
 We didn’t talk about what happened.

 At work, every time someone knocked on my cubicle wall, my jaw involuntary clenched.
 When someone spoke to me, I rolled my eyes before turning to face them.
 I thought I could go on with my day, pretending like yesterday never happened, but there was an incessant spark of anger inside me the entire day.